dmorse/pscf/doc/user-man/script.rst

   cell_param(i)    real           N_cell_param unit cell parameters            R
   ================ ============== ============================================ ======

 The array cell_param contains N_cell_param elements, which are input in row format, with all elements in a single line.
+Further information about the allowed values of the crystal_system string and the number and type of parameters required by each type of lattice is given in the :ref:`lattice-page`  page.

 .. _script-discretization-sub: